Team

 Francine SADO is a Postdoctoral Researcher with a strong interest in infectious disease surveillance, molecular diagnostics, genomic characterization, and evolutionary biology.
 She earned both her Master’s and Ph.D. degrees in Cameroon, where she focused on arboviruses and tick-borne pathogens of public and veterinary health importance.

-Francine’s current research interests lie at the intersection of vector biology and zoonotic virology considering the one health approach.
+Francine’s current research interests lie at the intersection of vector biology and zoonotic virology, considering the one health approach.
+She is particularly passionate about the genomic surveillance of emerging pathogens, the development of rapid field-deployable diagnostic tools, and the study

 Contact Us